My Story: The Intersectionof Business and Design

 I ran my business, Graphic Design Group inc., for about 10 years then started to get a bit restless.
 My children were teenagers when an opportunity came up to purchase the rights to a magazine I had developed for a client five years previous.
 It was another tough decision.
 The client’s business was on the verge of failing, yet the purchase price was still significant for me.
 Should I play it safe or take the leap?
 I went back and forth for days.
 Finally I decided to go for it and in June 2009 I became the owner and publisher of Arizona’s Finest Wedding magazine.
 I’m not going to kid you, it was really hard.
 The magazine was a mess and many advertisers were used to getting their ads for free or highly discounted.
 Fortunately, however, things all worked out well.
 One by one, I hired an exceptional team to help me and we built the magazine into a beautiful, effective publication we all poured our hearts into.
 As much as I was delighted with the magazine, I was even more delighted—honored in fact—to work with this amazing team of dedicated young women who helped make it happen.

 Seven years after purchasing the magazine, we’d significantly grown our revenues, page-count, and advertisers, and created a highly successful lead-generating website as well.
 But despite these successes, plus earning more money than I’d ever made previously, I knew I was ready to move on.
-In June 2016 I sold the magazine business to a publishing company for almost 10 times the purchase price.
+In June 2016 I sold the magazine business to a publishing company for almost 10 times the purchase price (after a lot of hard work and reinvestment of some profits.)
+Initially the magazine was a risk, but it turned out to be one of the best decisions I made, leading to some of my favorite memories.

 Enjoying the Benefits